-In this session, we will explore the question of how we can make assessment be less hierarchical and more about partnership.
-We will share tools and resources aligned with DEA as well as tap the wisdom of the room to enhance our collective work.
+In this session, we explored the question of how we can make assessment be less hierarchical and more about partnership.
+We shared tools and resources aligned with DEA as well as tap the wisdom of the room to enhance our collective work.
 Whether you have an interest in assessing student learning, community change, partnership quality, institutional impact, or your own growth, please come be part of the ongoing development of this empowering and potentially transformative body of work.

 High-impact practices, while engaging and experiential in nature, require more than just experience to deepen student learning.
 A key tenet of HIPs done well is well-designed critical reflection to help fulfill the practices’ potential to generate learning, support inquiry, guide action, and lead to change.
 Perhaps you have been using HIPs for some time now and bring an understanding and practice of critical reflection into your work.
 Perhaps you are newer to HIPs and are trying to wrap your mind around the role of and best practices for critical reflection.
 Perhaps you are just curious whether your practice of reflection is the best it can be.

-No matter where you land in terms of experience with and knowledge of critical reflection best practices, this session will be a valuable learning opportunity to deepen your practice alongside other colleagues engaging in HIPs work.
-In this interactive, hands-on workshop, we will explore very concretely the why, what, and how of critical reflection.
-Facilitators Patti Clayton (longtime Senior Scholar with the IUPUI Center for Service and Learning and internationally renowned experiential learning scholar) and Morgan Studer (director of faculty and community resources with CSL) will introduce a conceptual framework for critical reflection and a particular approach—the DEAL Model—that can be used with any learners, in any context, to generate and to provide evidence of learning.
-We will examine sample critical reflection assignments, a tool for giving feedback, and two types of rubrics, leaving the session with concrete, practical, and research-grounded ideas for critical reflection.
-If you have worked with Patti or Morgan before, be assured that you will receive updated resources and hear new ideas.
-Participants will have the opportunity to share a current reflection assignment for feedback during the workshop if desired and to join a follow-up remote working session with Patti and Morgan in April.
+No matter where you land in terms of experience with and knowledge of critical reflection best practices, this session was a valuable learning opportunity to deepen practice alongside other colleagues engaging in HIPs work.
+In this interactive, hands-on workshop, we explored very concretely the why, what, and how of critical reflection.
+Facilitators Patti Clayton (longtime Senior Scholar with the IUPUI Center for Service and Learning and internationally renowned experiential learning scholar) and Morgan Studer (director of faculty and community resources with CSL) introduced a conceptual framework for critical reflection and a particular approach—the DEAL Model—that can be used with any learners, in any context, to generate and to provide evidence of learning.
+We examined sample critical reflection assignments, a tool for giving feedback, and two types of rubrics, leaving the session with concrete, practical, and research-grounded ideas for critical reflection.
+Participants had the opportunity to share a reflection assignment for feedback during the workshop if desired and to joined a follow-up remote working session with Patti and Morgan in April.

 Civic Soup is a reading and discussion meet-up where we address timely issues in civic engagement as well as engagement and engaged scholarship.
 Oh, and of course there will be soup!

-This month’s topic: at this meet up, we will discuss issues and recommendations issued by the National Taskforce on Civic Learning and Democratic Engagement in their 2012 landmark report, A Crucible Moment: College Learning and Democracy’s Future.
-As we look toward the 2020 election and the increased polarization in our classrooms, businesses, neighborhoods, and abroad, we are raising the question of public higher education’s role in animating democracy.
-Bring a colleague and join us as we discuss questions raised in this report, in particular, the case for making civic literacy and civic inquiry core expectations for learning across the disciplines.
+This month’s topic: at this meet up, we discussed issues and recommendations issued by the National Taskforce on Civic Learning and Democratic Engagement in their 2012 landmark report, A Crucible Moment: College Learning and Democracy’s Future.
+As we looked toward the 2020 election and the increased polarization in our classrooms, businesses, neighborhoods, and abroad, we raisied the question of public higher education’s role in animating democracy.
+We discussed questions raised in this report, in particular, the case for making civic literacy and civic inquiry core expectations for learning across the disciplines.
 Given the state of our democracy, what is higher education’s role in supporting a healthy democratic culture?
 What matters to you about this issue as an educator, advocate, or scholar?
 How are you responding to the calls to action issued in the report to:

 Foster civic ethos across all parts of campus and educational culture